jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Circle Language Spec Revamp/2019-08 Circle Language Spec Revamp Notes.md

 ### 2020-06-01 Done Content Changes for Basic Diagram Elements

-- [x] Maybe replace the word 'globality' by 'module'.
+- [x] Maybe replace the word 'module' by 'module'.
 I seem to keep running into it.
 - [x] In the access marks sections, maybe add a picture of how it would look if it is connected to a symbol.
 That might not be that clear.
 You might not see the context there.
 You might just see a sort of kite like drawing.
 - [x] Some content changes:
     - [x] Is it nice to present the reasons for the shapes, or is it just superfluous text?